bchang3/bchang3/README.md

 ## Hi there 👋
-My name is Benjamin Chang, I'm currently a junior studying in computer engineering!
+My name is Benjamin Chang, I'm currently a junior studying computer engineering!
 I'm currently a tech lead for Hack4Impact on the HausaNLP team.
 I'm interested in software development, game development, and developing products that improve people's lives!

 ### 🔭 I’m currently working on ...
 Tech leading for HausaNLP and developing a dataset catalog for Hausa natural language processing resources to facilitate future LLM and NLP research to ensure that the Hausa language is well-represented.
-Hausa is the second largest language group in Africa, but it is classified as a low-resource language, meaning that state-of-the-art NLP models cnanot be trained.
+Hausa is the second largest language group in Africa, but it is classified as a low-resource language, meaning that state-of-the-art NLP models cannot be trained.

 ### 📫 How to reach me: https://www.linkedin.com/in/benjaminchang3/